-- Using 18 vertical levels instead of 26 vertical levels, with loss of vertical resolution in the boundary layer, introduces additional errors primarily over land areas and has little effect over the ocean presumably because of differences in the complexity of the vertical structure of winds and humidity.
-However, going from 18 levels to the 8 levels typical of CMIP archives of daily data, introduces additional errors which are now spread across both land and ocean.
-Monthly mean data in CMIP archives is usually stored at greater vertical resolution.
-Calculating the mean flow moisture convergence at the higher resolution and the transient contribution at the reduced vertical resolution will reduce error. - Daily surface pressure data is not always available in model archives.
-However, performing vertical integrals with monthly mean pressure fields does not cause a significant increase in error compared to performing vertical integrals each day with daily pressure fields or each 6 hours with 6-hourly pressure fields. - When breaking down mean flow moisture convergence into components due to mass flux convergence and advection, the divergence operator has to be taken inside the vertical pressure integral which introduces a surface term, $q_s \mathbf{u}s \cdot \nabla p_s$ .
-A method is developed to numerically evaluate the vertical integral of mean flow moisture convergence and the surface term that assures that these sum exactly to equal the convergence of the vertically integrated moisture flux. - Errors in diagnostically evaluating moisture budgets are no larger, and maybe smaller, for individual seasonal anomalies than for climatologies which allows the causes of hydroclmate anomalies to be examined. - The anomalous moisture budget evaluation was illustrated for the case of the Mississippi floods of May-June-July 1993.
-The diagnostically computed moisture convergence closely matches the ERA-I reported one as well as the ERA-I P-E. It is shown that mean flow moisture convergence related to a southerly flow anomaly and convergent flow was responsible for the positive P-E in the central U.S. while an anomalous transient eddy moisture flux divergence dried the southeast U.S. and transient eddy moisture flux convergence moistened the upper Mississippi valley.
-It is also shown that the moisture budget anomalies responsible for the flood were largely caused by circulation anomalies combining with the mean flow with the impacts of humidity anomalies being weaker.
+• Using 18 vertical levels instead of 26 vertical levels, with loss of vertical resolution in the boundary layer, introduces additional errors primarily over land areas and has little effect over the ocean presumably because of differences in the complexity of the vertical structure of winds and humidity.
+However, going from 18 levels to the 8 levels com586 mon in CMIP archives of daily data, introduces additional errors which are now spread 587 across both land and ocean.
+Monthly mean data in CMIP archives is usually stored 588 at greater vertical resolution.
+Calculating the mean flow moisture convergence at the 589 higher resolution and the transient contribution at the reduced vertical resolution will 590 reduce error.

+- Daily surface pressure data is not always available in model archives.
+However, performing vertical integrals with monthly mean pressure fields does not cause a significant increase in error compared to performing vertical integrals each day with daily pressure fields or each 6 hours with 6-hourly pressure fields. - When breaking down mean flow moisture convergence into components due to mass flux convergence and advection, the divergence operator has to be taken inside the vertical pressure integral which introduces a surface term, $q_s \mathbf{u}s \cdot \nabla p_s$.
+A method is developed to numerically evaluate the vertical integral of mean flow moisture convergence and the surface term that assures that these sum exactly to equal the convergence of the vertically integrated moisture flux. - Errors in diagnostically evaluating moisture budgets for particular seasons are no larger, and maybe smaller, than for climatological moisture budgets.
+This ensures that diagnosed moisture budgets can be reasonably examined to determine the causes of hydroclimate anomalies. - The anomalous moisture budget evaluation was illustrated for the case of the Mississippi 605 floods of May-June-July 1993.
+The diagnostically computed moisture convergence closely 606 matches the ERA-I reported one as well as the ERA-I P - E. It is shown that mean 607 flow moisture convergence related to a southerly flow anomaly and convergent flow was 608 responsible for the positive P - E in the central U.S. while an anomalous transient 609 eddy moisture flux divergence dried the southeast U.S. and transient eddy moisture flux 610 convergence moistened the upper Mississippi valley.
+It is also shown that the moisture 611 budget anomalies responsible for the flood were largely caused by circulation anomalies 612 combining with the mean flow with the impacts of humidity anomalies being weaker.
+613

 The contribution of the circulation anomalies was effected through both changes in mass convergence (and hence vertical motion) and changes in the advection of the mean humidity.
 The transient eddy contribution to the anomaly was underestimated with hourly data.
 However, an analysis with even 8 levels of daily data would reveal the major causes of the flood.